maur1th/statsd-play-scala/README.md

-# jmxtrans-play-scala
+# statsd-play-scala

-A demonstration app using Scala + Play that exports metrics via jmxtrans-embedded
+A demonstration app using Scala + Play that exports metrics via StatsD

 The following settings can be specified as environment variables: